Research Participation System

 - One RPS credit is awarded for listening to 1-hour's worth of a podcast from this list.
 To claim your credit, please complete a half-page summary (single-spaced) for each hour of podcast time that you listened to.
 This summary must include a) the URL and duration of the podcast, b) the title and author of the podcast, and c) a minimum 300 word summary of its contents.
 Send this summary in PDF format using this webform.

-- One RPS credit is awarded for attending a 1-hour colloquium from our department, or any session at a Lingustics conference offered this term (colloquia in our department are open to anyone [Lists of colloquia], and many conferences are free – do not pay for conferences [Lists of conferences]).
-To claim your credit, please complete a half-page summary (single-spaced) of what you heard.
-This summary must include a) the title and date of the conference (must be during this semester), b) the name of the session you attended, and c) a 300 word summary of the session contents – it is certainly OK not to understand everything – simply include what questions you have about the content of this talk or presentation in your summary.
+- One RPS credit is awarded for attending a 1-hour colloquium (i.e., research talk) from our department, or any session at a Linguistics conference offered this term.
+See the Colloquia page for upcoming events.
+Additionally, many Linguistics conferences are free (do not pay for conferences) and offer virtual options for attendance.
+See, for example, the Linguist List conferences and events page.
+To claim your credit, please complete a half-page summary (single-spaced) of what you learned.
+This summary must include a) the title and date of the conference (must be during this semester), b) the name of the session you attended, and c) a 300-word summary of the session contents – it is certainly OK not to understand everything – simply include what questions you have about the content of this talk or presentation in your summary.
 Send this in PDF format using this webform.

 - One RPS credit is awarded for completing a 3-hour online Research Ethics Tutorial sanctioned by Canada's official research agencies.
 Upon completion, you will be given a PDF of a certificate of completion with your name.
 Please note that the date of training completion must be during this semester (i.e., prior completions do not count).
 Send this PDF using this webform.